svalinn/DAGMC/doc/usersguide/uw2.rst

 conditions; furthermore some apply these boundary conditions to entire Volumes as opposed to Surfaces.
 Currently we support only reflecting surface definitions, but in the near term we hope to support full volume reflecting boundaries.
-One can implement reflecting surfaces in UWUW by adding surfaces to the following group defintion
+One can implement reflecting surfaces in |UW2| by adding surfaces to the following group defintion
 ::
      %> group "boundary:Reflecting"